Blesson-Tomy/AI_Face_Recognition/README.md

 ### Instructions

-1) Clone the repositary into personal computer
+1) Clone the repository onto your personal computer
 2) Ensure that Python is installed
 3) Install OpenCV and face_recognition modules of Python
 4) Create a directory 'faces' and upload png images of faces that you would like to train the model with.
+5) Set the camera device to '0' if using PC Camera and '1' if using external camera
-5) Run the program.
+6) Run the program.

+P.S.
+Use editors such as Pycharm rather than VS Code for maximum efficiency.